Differential Dynamic Programming with Nonlinear Safety Constraints Under System Uncertainties: Proposed Method

 Solving (\ref{deterministic_MPC}) in a DDP framework revealed a chicken-egg problem, where the closed-loop uncertainty propagation requires the control gains, and the control gains are calculated in the backward pass of DDP constrained by reformulated chance-constraints using uncertainty propagation.
 To overcome this dilemma, we initially neglect the noise in transition dynamics at the beginning of backward and forward passes and treat the constraints as deterministic by removing the constraint satisfaction probability.
 Afterward, the deterministic constraints are updated via constraint tightening.

-We observed that very frequent updates of closed-loop uncertainty lead to oscillations in predicted trajectories and prevent the optimizer to converge.
-Therefore, we suggest a slower update schedule (1 constraint updates every 5 iterations, $n_2=n_1/2=5$ as a rule of thumb) to get settled and then update the constraints using the calculated closed-loop uncertainty as depicted in Algorithm 1.
+Note that in this framework, the action-value function is approximated up to second order for trajectory optimization, and the first-order approximation of nonlinear transition dynamics is employed in constraint tightening through uncertainty propagation.
+Frequent updates in closed-loop uncertainty propagation lead to employing control gains that do not yield a good approximation for action-value function, and therefore it causes oscillations in predicted trajectories and prevents the optimizer from converging.
+Therefore, we suggest a slower update schedule ($n_2=n_1/2=5$ as a rule of thumb) where iterations get settled for better control gains, then the constraints are updated and the estimated trajectory is optimized for updated constraints again before applying the first input to the robot as depicted in Algorithm 1.
+The hyper-parameters $n_1$ and $n_2$ can be tuned by trial and error depending on the non-linearity of both system dynamics and constraints.
+The less complexity allows less iteration and frequent constraint updates.

 Finally, it should be noted that the regularization scheme (line 19 in Algorithm 1) and the choice of optimization parameters such as step size and trust region in search space affect the convergence of the algorithm.
-In our implementation, we used a diminishing trust-region for infeasible solutions and ensured the numerical stability of matrix inversions by adding a regularization term similar to \cite{tassa2012}.
+In our implementation, we used a diminishing trust-region for infeasible solutions and ensured the numerical stability of matrix inversions by adding a regularization term (Please refer to \cite{tassa2012, xie2017,aoyama2020} for regularization details).

+Due to the stochastic setting, the constraints are satisfied with the desired probability $\beta$ as shown in (\ref{chance_cons_MPC}).
+The quadratic programming solver is able to detect that the solution is infeasible such that all constraints cannot be satisfied, thus, the approach is able to detect infeasibility.
+However, it is possible that the tightened constraints are not satisfied even when the original constraints are, due to noise in the system.
+If the aforementioned regularization scheme is not enough to retain feasibility, the tightened constraints can be relaxed as long as the safety requirement of the robotic application allows.